neva-dev/gradle-fork-plugin/README.md

 Replacing 'example' with 'sample' in file C:\Users\krystian.panek\Projects\sample\app\common\src\main\content\META-INF\vault\filter.xml
 </pre>

-Then such forked project could be saved in VCS and each developer after cloning it could perform a setup very easily using command `gradlew fork -Pfork.config=setup` to provide credentials to e.g Maven repositories, deployment servers etc before running application build that requires such data to be specified in *gradle.properties* file.
+Then such forked project could be saved in VCS and each developer after cloning it could perform a setup very easily using command `gradlew props` to provide credentials to e.g Maven repositories, deployment servers etc before running application build that requires such data to be specified in *gradle.properties* file.

 <pre>
 Copying file from C:\Users\krystian.panek\Projects\sample\gradle\fork\gradle.properties to C:\Users\krystian.panek\Projects\sample\gradle.properties